sakan811/Common-Japanese-Morphemes-in-YOASOBI-Lyrics/README.md

   ```

 ## Run an App
-- Make sure that Dock Desktop and the `morphemes-extractor` container are running.
+- Make sure that Docker Desktop and the `morphemes-extractor` container are running.
 - Run:
   ```bash
   docker exec morphemes-extractor python main.py